Jean François Renaudin

-Jean François Renaudin (/fr/; 13 July 1750 – 29 April 1809) was a French Navy officer and Rear-Admiral.
-He is mostly known for captaining the Vengeur du Peuple at the Fourth Battle of Ushant.
+Counter-Admiral Jean François Renaudin (/fr/; 13 July 1750 – 29 April 1809) was a French Navy officer who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+He is mostly known for captaining the Vengeur du Peuple at the Glorious First of June.

 Career

 Early life

-Renaudin was born to a modest family of Saint-Martin du Gua, and joined the merchant navy before enlisting in the French Royal Navy as a suppleant frigate lieutenant in 1779.
-He served on the fluyt Dorade, on which he took part in four battles.
-He was promoted to Sous Lieutenant de Vaisseau on 1 May 1786.

-At the French Revolution, Renaudin was promoted to Lieutenant de Vaisseau on 1 January 1792, and to Captain on 1 January 1793; he was appointed to command the 20-gun corvette Perdrix, cruising off Belle-Ile and Rochefort.
+Jean François Renaudin was born on 13 July 1750 in Saint-Martin du Gua into a family of modest means, and joined France's merchant navy before enlisting in the French Navy as a suppleant frigate lieutenant in 1779.
+Renaudin served on the fluyt Dorade, on which he took part in four battles of the American Revolutionary War.
+On 1 May 1786, Renaudin was promoted to ship-of-the-line sub-lieutenant.
+During the French Revolution, Renaudin was promoted to ship-of-the-line lieutenant on 1 January 1792, and to ship-of-the-line captain on 1 January 1793; he was appointed to command the 20-gun corvette Perdrix, cruising off Belle-Ile and Rochefort.
 He later transferred to the frigate Andromaque, on which sustained a fight against a ship of the line and four Spanish frigates.